Posted 01.19.2023 by Josh Krakauer

 Use our Social Media Marketing Planning Template to communicate your strategy plan with the whole team.
 To simplify it, copy/paste the Google Doc to get started. → Click here to get it now.

-Maybe you’re thinking, “cool, this template sounds great but, it’s just another empty document.
+Maybe you’re thinking, “Cool, this template sounds great but it’s just another empty document.
 What do I put in it?”

-We had a hunch you might feel that way.
-Keep reading for a breakdown of the six step framework and concrete examples of how to adapt these ideas into actionable strategies.
+Keep reading for a breakdown of the six-step framework and concrete examples of how to adapt these ideas into actionable strategies.

 Like all things in business, we begin with goals.
 Goals come in all shapes and sizes, so let’s set some ground rules on good social goals.

-1. Goals should be SMART.
 Welcome back to business basics.
 Your goals should follow the time-tested formula: specific, measurable, achievable, relevant, and time-bound.

-3. Goals should be tied to organizational impact.
 A good goal is an outcome, not an activity.
 What does the business need to happen in the next year?
 While top-line revenue growth is always up there, what else impacts the bottom line?
 Keeping customers happier?
 Keeping employees longer?
 Translate a social media goal for an area where you can move the needle.

-4. Goals should start big, then break down into KPIs.
 To keep on track, you should establish big but achievable goals.
 Then break them down into monthly and quarterly social media key performance indicators (KPIs).
 We recommend identifying two types of goals in your planning:

-1. Measure for Brand Awareness
+Measure for Brand Awareness

-2. Measure for Engagement
+Measure for Engagement

-3. Measure for Conversion (and Cost per Conversion)
+Measure for Conversion (and Cost per Conversion)

-4. Measure for Reputation
+Measure for Reputation

 Remember when we talked about breaking those goals down into smaller pieces?
 Those 50 marketing-qualified leads won’t appear overnight.
-To inch closer to your total, in the month of March you might set goals such as:
+To inch closer to your total, in the month of March, you might set goals such as:

 Then, ask yourself and key members of your organization: